Identify your best performing keywords

 Additionally, enclosing the keyword you are analyzing, within double quotes will search for that terms as a stand-alone keyword.

-As explained in the previous tip, you no longer need to download Search Term reports to extract buyer search data.
-PPC Ninja’s Search Term reports do all the heavy lifting for you.
-Filter by ACOS greater than an unacceptable value such as 70%.
+For this step, set a filter on the ACOS column for what you might greater than an unacceptable value such as 70%.
+Or you can look for keywords with clicks and no sales over a one month period (for example) and then identifying keywords with greater than, say, 20 clicks.
 All the buyer search terms that meet this criteria will be selected.
 Now go through this list to see if there is a pattern of bad clicks with poor sales conversions, or if the buyer search term leading to clicks are simply irrelevant to that keyword or auto-campaign.
 These are candidates for negative keywords.
-Make a note of these on the side, or download the list using the Export button and complete this activity in a spreadsheet app.
+You can simply add them as negatives by clicking in the select check box and applying a bulk operation for adding as negatives.

 PPC Ninja provides weekly bid change recommendations, with easy accept / reject buttons that save you time.
 We analyze your data over a 2 week look-back window, so that we have enough data to provide meaningful adjustment recommendations.
 Each recommendation comes with a ‘Description’ and ‘Reason’ field to help you make the decision of whether to accept or reject.
 In addition, you can also access all the vital statistics about that keyword, such as the number of clicks it received, the number of impressions it had, the sales, ACoS, Cost Per Click values.
 It’s also easy to override the bid change value to one of your choice.
 Simply click on Override in the New Bid column.